rgitrepo/kubernetes-beginner-to-pro/docs/day12/seccomp.md

         localhostProfile: "/path/to/seccomp/profile.json"
 ```

 In this example, we apply a local seccomp profile to the pod's container.
+The localhostProfile path is to be an absolute path.
+For CKS localhostProfile is used and not some remote server.

 [Back to TOC](#table-of-contents)